Sky+, DNLA, UPnP, the iPad app and the IP control protocol

 You probably could just fake the Sky Q broadcasts as you said, because then it would communicate directly (see my more recent blog posts on how that works with Q) – but presumably you’d need another device on the VPN to do that?
 And maybe the VPN would just refuse to broadcast those too?

-1. Thomas Luxton avatar
+1. Thomas Luxton Avatar

 Thomas Luxton